Take Note

 See Step 12.

-The Circuit detail should be tagged according to the IS Class (A,B,C – see table above) by assigning a Special Emphasis to it.
+The Circuit detail and Inspection Schedules should be tagged according to the IS Class (A,B,C – see table above) by assigning a Special Emphasis to it.

 Deadlegs within an IP/MP primary/secondary zone should be inspected as part of the IP/MP inspection strategy.